DisCoTec/discotec.github.io/2024/venue.md

 ## How to Arrive

+We strongly encourage DisCoTec participants to consider sustainable options for arriving to Groningen.

 ### Travel by Air
 The simplest option is to travel to [Schiphol International Airport](https://www.schiphol.nl/en/) (Amsterdam, AMS) and then connect to Groningen by train.